 What is the salary, benefits package, and professional development funds for a Diversity Scholar?

-Diversity Scholars are paid on a monthly stipend, $1,522 per month, for a total of $13,700 (for 30 weeks of work over a 9 month period, totaling 600 hours), which is about $19 per month (for comparison, minimum wage in Corvallis, Oregon is $11.25 per hour); the position includes healthcare coverage, as well as $2,500 in professional development funds per 9-month appointment.
+Diversity Scholars are paid on a monthly stipend, $1,522 per month, for a total of $13,700 (for 30 weeks of work over a 9 month period, totaling 600 hours), which is about $18.80 per hour (for comparison, minimum wage in Corvallis, Oregon is $12 per hour); the position includes healthcare coverage, as well as $2,500 in professional development funds per 9-month appointment.

 How is the DSP funded?

 The DSP is currently funded on soft money, funds at the discretion of the library director.
 Future plans are to secure permanent funding for the DSP positions.